Who to call when your neighborhood needs help

-Commercial vehicles may not be parked overnight on residential streets.
+Commercial vehicles weighing over 9,000 pounds may not be parked overnight on residential streets.
 No more than one commercial vehicle may be parked in a residential driveway, and that vehicle may not weigh over 15,000 pounds.
 Also view the City Code Section 98-147 regarding parking laws for commercial vehicles.

 A property is considered blighted if it is dilapidated, overcrowded, obsolete, lacks ventilation, light or sanitary facilities and if any of the above conditions result in a detriment to the health, safety welfare or morals of the community.
 Owners of properties that are considered blighted are notified that they must provide a plan to abate the conditions.
 If the owner fails to do so, City Council may approve an abatement plan developed by the director of Code Administration.
 The work will then be done at the City’s expense, and a lien will be filed against the property to recover the cost.

 A permit may be required from the Zoning Administrator to remove trees.
 Contact Zoning Administration Division for the requirements on a specific lot.

 City Code prohibits growth of grass and weeds higher than six inches.
 After providing notice, Office of Code Administration may have the grass or weeds cut at the owner’s expense.

 Piles of trash and debris, and improperly stored lumber, firewood and bricks provide a place for rodents to live.
 Trash and debris should be removed from the property.
 Other materials may be stored neatly, and at least 6 inches off the ground.

 Improper Storage of Garbage